Skip to main content

 Reasons to Consider Rhinoplasty

-The characterization of size abnormalities is binary, either too small or too large.
+The characterization of size abnormalities is binary: either too small or too large.
 Both of these size irregularities can be corrected with rhinoplasty.
 Most people are interested in a reduction in the size of their nose or parts of their nose.
 Nonetheless, some people, fewer in number, have noses that are too small for their face or have portions of their nose that are diminutive and thus desire augmentation rhinoplasty (a rhinoplasty technique that adds cartilage to the structure in a strategic and precise fashion to make the nose bigger).

-The final, and perhaps the most important, first tier aesthetic problem that is addressed in any premium rhinoplasty is crookedness.
+The final, and perhaps the most important, first-tier aesthetic problem that is addressed in any premium rhinoplasty is crookedness.
 Crookedness is a deviation from the midline or a lack of straightness.
 People often say that their nose bends to one side of their face in a way that detracts from the overall appearance of both the nose and the face.
-Prior trauma, such as a broken nose, is sometimes an antecedent cause of this deformity and sometimes crookedness is congenital/developmental in origin.
-Independent of etiology, crookedness often relates to abnormalities of the septum and/or bone.
+Prior trauma, such as a broken nose, is sometimes an antecedent cause of this deformity, and sometimes crookedness is congenital/developmental in origin.
+Independent of etiology, crookedness often relates to abnormalities of the nasal septum and/or bone.
 As these elements are the structural core of the nose, correcting their form is paramount to improving shape.

 Solution

-Rhinoplasty is a surgical procedure of the nose that is designed to reshape and/or resize the nose by precisely modifying its structure to bring about a more desirable appearance.
-It is commonly referred to in the lay media as a “nose job,” however I cringe at the utterance of that term.
-Please do not mistake objection to this nickname for arrogance.
-That is not the case, instead my opposition to the term “nose job” stems from my belief that the term utterly fails to capture and convey the importance and complexity of a high quality rhinoplasty.
+Rhinoplasty surgery is commonly referred to as a “nose job,” however, I cringe at the utterance of that term.
+Please do not mistake my objection to this nickname for arrogance.
+That is not the case; instead, my opposition to the term “nose job” stems from my belief that the term utterly fails to capture and convey the importance and complexity of a high-quality rhinoplasty.
 Plastic surgeons agree that rhinoplasty is one of the most complex cosmetic procedures performed.
-Think of it in these terms,referring to a Maserati or an Aston Martin as “wheels” fails to capture the elegance of the design and the complexity of the engineering of these vehicles.
+Think of it in these terms: referring to a Maserati or an Aston Martin as “wheels” fails to capture the elegance of the design and the complexity of the engineering of these vehicles.

 PPASS Rhinoplasty

-Patient, Precise, Analytical, Scientific, Systematic (PPASS) are the adjectives that define my approach to rhinoplasty and the demands of its successful execution.
+Patient, Precise, Analytical, Scientific, Systematic (PPASS) are the adjectives that define my approach to rhinoplasty surgery and the demands of its successful execution.

-Patient – I take as long as is required to provide a quality result, sometimes longer than other surgeons might spend on a given nose.
+I take as long as is required to provide a quality result, sometimes longer than other surgeons might spend on a given nose.
 I consider this a good thing.
 It is something of which I am proud.

-Precise – Every maneuver is executed to high standards required to yield the desired result.
+Every maneuver is executed to high standards required to yield the desired result.

-Open -vs- Closed Rhinoplasty Techniques
+Open vs. Closed Rhinoplasty Surgery Techniques

 The Value of Cartilage Grafts

-The PPASS approach used in my Austin, Texas Rhinoplasty practice is also characterized by the strategic use of structural cartilage grafts.
-A significant principal underlying a quality finesse rhinoplasty is goal oriented modification of the structure of the nose.
+The PPASS approach used in my Austin, Texas, rhinoplasty practice is also characterized by the strategic use of structural cartilage grafts.
+A significant principle underlying a quality finesse rhinoplasty procedure is goal-oriented modification of the structure of the nose.
 In this sense, a rhinoplasty can be thought of as a renovation of a house.
 When a house is renovated, materials need to be brought and added to the structure and internal walls.
 This concept also holds true for rhinoplasty.
-In many cases, in order to create precise, predicable, and enduring change, “material” needs to be added to the nose.
-This “material” is cartilage and is usually borrowed from the septum but can also be gotten from the ears and ribs.
-The latter two sources are rarely required for primary rhinoplasties and thus a discussion of these materials is reserved for the revision rhinoplasty section.

 Patient Experience